teal-language/tl/README.md

 The packages contain a stand-alone executable that can run Teal programs (without the need of a separate Lua installation) and also compile them to Lua.

+### Try it from your browser

+You can give Teal a try directly from your browser with the [Teal Playground](teal-playground.netlify.app/)!
+It compiles Teal into Lua using [Fengari](https://github.com/fengari-lua/fengari), a Lua VM implemented in JavaScript, so everything runs on the client.

 ## Running

 Once `tl` is in your path, there are a few subcommands: